Doctoral Student Parental Accommodation Policy

 C. Doctoral Students without Financial Support from the Graduate Center who provide service within CUNY

 Doctoral students (other than CUNY Science Scholars) holding positions within CUNY through which they are eligible for NYSHIP are also eligible to apply for parental accommodation.
-Those who wish to give up their positions at CUNY during the semester of parental accommodation will be eligible to receive a Graduate Assistantship D (GAD) with an appropriate service requirement from the Graduate Center which will allow them to maintain NYSHIP coverage.
+Those who wish to give up their positions at CUNY during the semester of parental accommodation will be appointed as a Graduate Assistantship D (GAD) (if they are eligible - the PSC-CUNY Contract specifies that no one can serve as a graduate assistant for more than 5 years) or as a non-teaching adjunct if they are not eligible for the GAD appointment, with an appropriate service requirement from the Graduate Center which will allow them to maintain NYSHIP coverage.
 In order to qualify for this, students must submit an appointment letter for their eligible CUNY position as part of their applications.